SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Getting_Started_With_DOM.md

    ![Dom Editor Event Info Section](~/user-guide/images/DOM_Getting_Started_with_DOM_SectionDefinitions_EventInfo.png)

-1. Click the *Field Descriptors* button to add fields for the section:
+1. Click the *Field Descriptors* button to add fields to the section:

    1. Click the *+* button to start adding a field to the section: